gpongracz/ansible-template/README.md

  - `dlogt` : get the log with timestamps of the running container
  - `dlog -ft` : get the log of the running container with tailing and timestamps
  - `dex <command>` : docker execute command (interactive mode) on the running container (ex: `dex bash`)

+# Directory Structure (aka what goes where)

+  - `ansible/`: root folder
+    - `run-playbook.sh`: script to run deployment. ex `./run-playbook.sh dev.yml`
+    - `editvault.sh`: script to change secret variables ex `./editvault.sh dev` modifies the file: `./dev/vars/secret.yml`.
+This requires `.vaultpassword` to be present.
+    - `.vaultpassword`: contains the password to decrypt the vault.
+Do not commit this file!
+    - `dev.yml, prod.yml, test.yml`: orchestrate deployment. **They should only contain information about the environment (profile) and roles to execute**.
+Example:

+        ```
+        - hosts: localhost
+          gather_facts: yes
+          environment:
+            AWS_PROFILE: "my-company-dev"
+          roles:
+            - dev
+            - infra
+        ```
+    - `dev/, prod/, test/, etc`: directory that contain environment specific **variables**
+        - `tasks/main.yml`: File that should be edited to *only* include other variable files.
+        - `vars/`: folder containing variables specific to the environment
+            - `secret.yml`: encrypted variables (through `editvault.sh`)
+            - `main.yml`: main variables
+            - `foo.yml`: create as many as you want, but make sure to include them in your `tasks/main.yml`
+    - `infra/`: directory that includes all the tasks.
+Could be seen as a "common" directory
+        - `vars/`: define variables that are common.
+Can refer to your specific
+        - `tasks/`: tasks that will be executed by ansible
+            - `main.yml`: main file. references variables as defined in `vars` and then references other tasks in the same subfolder.
+            - `foo.yml`: create as many as you want, but make sure to include them in your `main.yml` file.